Phil Cristian: With Cheap Trick 2008 - 2012

 Cheap Trick toured North America late 2010 co-headlining with the British group Squeeze and Blondie.
-They also headlined a United Kingdom tour in November, and while in London were presented the Best Classic Rock Album award for Live At Budokan at the British Classic Rock Awards.
+They also headlined a United Kingdom tour in November, and while in London were presented the Best Classic Rock Album award for Live At Budokan at the British Classic Rock Roll of Honour Awards.
 They performed live at the event for audience members including Ron Wood of the Rolling Stones, Keith Emerson of ELP, Rick Wakeman of Yes, Jimmy Page and John Paul Jones of Led Zeppelin, Glenn Hughes of Deep Purple, Geddy Lee of Rush, Neal Schon of Journey, Tony Iommi of Black Sabbath and Alice Cooper who emceed the event.

 In January and February 2011, Cheap Trick performed the album Dream Police featuring The Bombastic Symphonic Philharmonic With The Rhythmic Noise Mind Choir along with Rick Nielsen's son Miles on guitar.

 On June 11, 2011 Cheap Trick performed at the prestigious Download Festival in Donington, England.
 They went on from there to tour Germany as special guests for guitar legend Jeff Beck.
 From Germany it was on to the Netherlands, Portugal and then Spain before heading back to the States.

 On July 17, 2011, Magic Cristian was onstage with Cheap Trick as they were performing at Blues Fest in Ottawa, Ontario, Canada.
 20 minutes into Cheap Trick’s set, a thunderstorm blew through the festival area, causing the 40-ton roof to fall on and destroy much of the band's equipment.
 It fell away from the audience and landed on the band's truck which was parked alongside the back of the stage, breaking the fall and allowing everyone onstage about 30 seconds to escape.
 Two days later, they performed with rental gear for over 15,000 fans in Lewiston, NY.

 In November 2011, Cheap Trick were special guests for a Deep Purple and Orchestra tour of the UK, ending the run at the prestigious O2 Arena in London.
 They closed out 2011 with a New Year's Eve performance of Dream Police with Orchestra at Jannus Live in St.Petersburg, FL.